Accessibility for Students with Disabilities Policy

 3.2 Course/Program Modification

 Modifications to program course-load, that is, course-load reduction, and other academic requirements will be available for students with disabilities for whom this is required.
-In cases where course substitutions are requested, the student and representatives from the department/faculty and the Centre for Students with Disabilities will meet in order to discuss an appropriate substitution.
+In cases where course substitutions are requested, the student and representatives from the department/faculty and the Centre for Accessible Learning will meet in order to discuss an appropriate substitution.
 Where the department/faculty curriculum committee determines that there is no appropriate substitution, the student will receive written notification of this decision.
 This notification will include the rationale as to why the course is considered an essential component of the program of study.
 Decisions of the curriculum committee may be appealed to the Senate Appeals Board, which may seek the advice of the Dean of the Faculty.

 3.3 Course Withdrawals

-Students registered at the Centre for Students with Disabilities should follow the current withdrawal procedures as set out in the current University Calendar.
+Students registered at the Centre for Accessible Learning should follow the current withdrawal procedures as set out in the current University Calendar.
 However, students who must withdraw from classes after the fifth day of classes due to a change in disability should include with the appropriate forms a letter from the Centre indicating documentation has been received confirming the extenuating circumstances.
 Where applicable, the letter from the Centre should also contain an explanation of why an application is being made for a selective retroactive withdrawal.

 3.4 Registration Assistance